 How Gift Aid works

-You must pay Income Tax and/or Capital Gains Tax for each tax year (6 April to 5 April) that is at least equal to the amount of tax that all the charities you donate to will reclaim on gifts for that tax year.
+You must pay Income Tax and/or Capital Gains Tax for each tax year (6 April to 5 April) that is at least equal to the amount of tax that all the charities you donate to will reclaim on gifts for that tax year, otherwise it is your responsibility to pay the difference.
 Remember, other taxes such as VAT or council tax do not qualify.

 If you are making an online donation or completing a Direct Debit or donation form please make sure you tick the Gift Aid box.
 It's as easy as that.
 If you would like to make a Gift Aid declaration after you have given, please use our donation form.